U-Pick Apples at Soons Orchards FAQ

 While we did plant smaller sized "dwarf" apple trees, they have grown up quite a bit… nevertheless, our goal is to have enough low branches so kids will have a great time picking their own apples.

 Note - we don't use herbicides to control weeds etc, so there is typically a lot of grass and yes, possibly poison ivy.
 AVOID shorts/sandals if you are allergic!
+(And if something is super grown up, that probably means no one should be wading into that row/area.)

 Is the orchard handicapped-accessible?